Kryptonite New York Diamond Review: From Zero to Hero?

 That’s a genuinely impressive result.
 In fact, only the SkunkLock Carbon has done better in my tests (14 discs).
 Even a diamond disc barely made a scratch in 2 minutes of screachingly loud cutting.

-The issue is at the base of the shackle.
-When I attacked the area where the shackle meets the crossbar with a regular disc, I got through it in just 13 seconds.
-That’s right: 13 seconds, with a regular disc which was completely undamaged when I finished.
+However, when I attacked the area where the shackle meets the crossbar with a regular disc, I got through it in just 13 seconds with 1 disc (which was completely undamaged when I finished).

 Kryptonite New York Diamond shackle profile at base